 - We have a contracted Provider network that includes Providers and facilities relevant and necessary to address the unique and/or specialized health care needs of our membership.
-Our credentialing process validates the licensure and credentials of our network. - In most situations the Member's PCP responsible for determining what medical services a Member needs, however, if treatment is primarily through a specialist physician, the specialist may be primarily responsible for determining needed services.
+Our credentialing process validates the licensure and credentials of our network. - In most situations, the Member's PCP responsible for determining what medical services the Member needs, however, if treatment is primarily through a specialist physician, the specialist may be primarily responsible for determining needed services.
 Our care team is available to assist our Providers or the Members with care coordination.
-For Members undergoing transitions in health care settings, facility staff (hospital, SNF, home health, etc.) may also be involved in making recommendations or assisting with access to needed services. - Clinical Practice Guidelines (CPG): We use nationally recognized, evidence based

-- clinical practice guidelines.
-Our Medical Directors will select clinical practice guidelines that are relevant to the SNP population.
+For Members undergoing transitions in health care settings, facility staff (hospital, SNF, home health, etc.) may also be involved in making recommendations or assisting with access to needed services. - Clinical Practice Guidelines (CPG): We use nationally recognized, evidence-based clinical practice guidelines relevant to the SNP population.
 These clinical practice guidelines will be communicated using the Provider newsletter and the Senior Whole Health website.
-Senior Whole Health will annually measure Provider compliance with important aspects of the clinical practice guidelines and report results to Providers. - Model of Care Training All contracted Primary Care and key high-volume Specialty Providers will be required to complete annual Model of Care training and provide an attestation confirming completion.
-Providers will have access to the training via the Senior Whole Health website or web-based.
+Senior Whole Health will annually measure Provider compliance with important aspects of the clinical practice guidelines and report results to Providers. - Model of Care Training All contracted primary care and key high-volume specialty providers will be required to complete annual Model of Care training and provide an attestation confirming completion.
+Providers will have access to the training via the Senior Whole Health website or through web-based or in-person training sessions.
 Providers will receive notice to participate in the training with instructions on how to complete the attestation. - 4.
-Quality Performance Improvement Plan: We have a comprehensive and multifunctional Quality program and conduct a wide range of quality improvement activities focusing on the health care and services our Members receive across the health care continuum.
+Quality performance improvement plan: We have a comprehensive and multi-functional quality improvement program and conduct a wide range of quality improvement activities focusing on the health care and services our Members receive across the health care continuum.
 Our program includes quality measurement and performance improvement which is a collaborative process for improving our ability to deliver high-quality health care services and benefits to our Members. - Our program includes multiple goals based on our program design and population that focus on structure, process and outcomes.
-We have a specific set of goals to measure the effectiveness of our program focusing on all aspects of care and health outcomes including but not limited to the following: - Improved access to essential health services. - Improved access to affordable care. - Improved coordination of care/case management. - Improved access to preventive health services and management of chronic conditions. - Appropriate utilization of services for preventive a health and chronic condition. - Improved beneficiary health outcomes. - Improved access to behavioral health services. - We use multiple data sources to monitor, analyze, and evaluate performance outcomes, according to our work plan and Model of Care objectives.
-Based on our results, we will take corrective actions if needed to improve our performance. - > Our program is evaluated, and results communicated to multiple stakeholders.
+We have a specific set of goals to measure the effectiveness of our program focusing on all aspects of care and health outcomes including but not limited to the following:

+- Improved access to essential health services. - Improved access to affordable care. - Improved coordination of care/case management. - Improved access to preventive health services and management of chronic conditions. - Appropriate utilization of services for preventive a health and chronic condition. - Improved beneficiary health outcomes. - Improved access to behavioral health services. - We use multiple data sources to monitor, analyze, and evaluate performance outcomes, according to our work plan and Model of Care objectives.
+Based on our results, we will take corrective actions if needed to improve our performance. - Our program is evaluated and results are communicated to multiple stakeholders.

-We want to be your partner and assist in helping manage and coordinate the complex needs the experienced by our Members.
+We want to be your partner and assist in helping manage and coordinate the complex needs experienced by our Members.
 To better assist you, we ask the following of all our Providers involved in the care of our SNP Members: